SellaRafaeli/DoggieWalker/README.md

 Before you begin, understand that installation and setup is often one of the hardest and most frustrating parts.
 This is true even for experienced developers.
 So don't despair - take it slowly and know that everyone is evetually successful.
 If you pass this part successfully, the rest will be smooth sailing.

 1. Learn to open your terminal.
-2. Install Ruby, mongo, and git on your computer.
+2. Install Ruby, mongo, Sublime Text, and git on your computer.
 You do this by googling "install Ruby/Mongo/Git", entering any of the links, and following the instructions.
 3. In your terminal, create a folder called 'doggieWalker' by running `mkdir doggieWalker`.
 4. Enter that folder by running `cd doggieWalker`.
 5. In that folder, download this project by running `git clone git@github.com:SellaRafaeli/DoggieWalker.git`.